AnakonStar/expo-starter-app-base/README.md

 # Expo App Starter Kit

-To get started, just download the repository, and run ```npm install``` to install all the necessary dependencies.
+To get started, just download the repository or open in [Expo Snack](https://snack.expo.dev/@enzo.llsant1/react-native-apps-base), and run ```npm install``` to install all the necessary dependencies.
 (NOTE: make sure to have NodeJS, installed in your system, otherwise, it won't work)

 After running the ```npm install``` command, you can start modifying the docs, here are some of the changes you can make to make this base fully your own: